morris/cps1/README.md

 ## 2. CPS1 Functions

+A CPS1 function expects a callback as its last argument, and it must call the callback exactly once, either with an error or with a constant number of arguments.

 - 2.1.
 A function `f` is a __CPS1 function__ if there is a constant `N >= 0` for which `f` conforms to the following (2.2. to 2.7.):
 - 2.2.
 When `f` is called, `f` must decide which argument may hold the `callback`, if any.
 The decision is arbitrary, but arguments after the callback __must be ignored__.